alexbaban/Various-Programming-Languages/Red/Sending Text Messages with Red and Twilio.md

 ## The fun part, getting our hands dirty and actually write some Red code

-In our `red` folder, we'll create a text file `twilio-sms.red` file with the code of our application.
+In our `red` folder, we'll create a text file `twilio-sms.red` with the code of our application.

 ### `twilio-sms.red`
 ```red